Many people describe popups as annoying, irritating, and counterproductive. That is true in some cases. But they work!

-Trigger words should appear in bold, high-contrast print to make sure they’re obvious.
+Trigger words should appear in bold, high-contrast print to ensure they’re apparent.

 4. Use Humor When Appropriate

-There’s nothing wrong with a little humor–joke here or there is good.
+There’s nothing wrong with a bit of humor–joke here, or it is good.
 However, you ought to be cautious with this.
-It can either work for you or against you if you make a joke and no one understands it.
-The bottom line is that, you can increase or crush your conversions with a joke.
+It can either work for you or against you if you make a joke and no one understands.
+The bottom line is that you can increase or crush your conversions with a joke.